vacary/docker/README.md

       docker run -t -i fenicsproject/stable-ppa:latest

-* `stable`: This image provides the most recent release of FEniCS and is recommended for users who heavily use PETSc and SLEPc as it is compiled against the latest version.
+* `stable`: This image provides the most recent release of FEniCS and is recommended for users who need the latest versions of PETSc, SLEPc, petsc4py and slepc4py.

       docker run -t -i fenicsproject/stable:latest